-Conditions in Iceland are in many ways unusual and often quite unlike what foreign drivers are accustomed to.
+Conditions in Iceland are unusual and unlike what foreign drivers might be accustomed to.
 It is therefore very important to find out how to drive in this country.
-We know that the landscapes are beautiful, which naturally draws the driver’s attention away from the road.
+The beautiful landscapes can easily draw the driver’s attention away from the road.
 But in order to reach your destination safely, you must keep your full attention on driving.

-- The speed limit in populated areas is usually 50 km/hr.
+- The speed limit in populated areas is usually 50 km/h.

-- The speed limit is often 60 km/hr on thruways, but in residential areas it is usually only 30 km/hr.
+- The speed limit is often 60 km/h on thruways, but in residential areas it is usually only 30 km/h.

-- The main rule in rural areas is that gravel roads have a speed limit of 80 km/hr, and paved roads 90 km/hr.
+- The main rule in rural areas is that gravel roads have a speed limit of 80 km/h, and paved roads 90 km/h.

 - Signs indicate if other speed limits apply.

 We recommend watching the short videos below to familiarize yourself with what to expect when driving in Iceland: